Esfir Shub: The Fall of the Romanov Dynasty (1927)

 In 1927, Shub released her first documentary, Padenie dinastii Romanovykh.
 She was commissioned to commemorate the tenth anniversary of the October Revolution. and to provide the first visual record of the Russian Revolution.
 The Fall of the Romanov Dynasty is one of Shub’s most famous surviving films and what many film historians classify as the first compilation film or Soviet montage.
 Originally titled February, screenwriter Mark Tseitlin and Esfir Shub collaborated on this documentary-style film centered around the decline of the Russian monarchy.

 The movie is made up of stock and archived footage that Shub meticulously preserved and reused.
 Shub traveled to Leningrad in 1926 to obtain the footage she needed for the film, spending two months examining more than 60,000 meters of film (much of which was damaged) and chose 5,200 meters to take back to Moscow.
 The film covers the years 1912 to 1917, recounting the moments before, after and during World War I, and then ending with the October Revolution.
+It is notable for its use of intertitles, which provide historical context and commentary on the events depicted in the footage as well as help guide viewers through the beginning of the end of the Romanov dynasty.
+This technique, along with her portrayal of the Romanov family, effectively demonstrates the stark contrast between the lavish lifestyle of the aristocracy and the struggles of the working class.
 Film theorist Alla Gadassik suggests that without her intervention in "sourcing, untangling and preserving neglected rolls of film, it is highly likely that none of this footage would survive the following decades."
 Shub’s contribution to the history of compilation film was influential in the United States in the 1930s and during World War II.
 Historians Jack C. Ellis and Betsy A. McLane note that, “nothing like Shub’s films had existed before them, and her work remains among the finest examples of the compilation technique."

-Critical Reception
+Critical reception

 Eisenstein's October(1928), which was also commissioned for the tenth anniversary of the event, was criticized by LEFists (Soviet art journalists), for being 'too personal,' while deeming the impersonality of Shub's work more exemplary for the Revolution.
 Soviet film theorists praised Shub’s invisible authority as truly revolutionary, for it was consumed effectively as propaganda.

 Sergei Emolinsky, a constructivist critic associated with Soviet art journal, LEF, praises both Shub and Vertov equally for their different attitudes towards documentary film.
 He explains that while, “Vertov ‘threw himself on the given material, cutting it into numerous pieces, thus subordinating it to his imagination...Shub regarded each piece [shot] as to a self-sufficient, autonomous entity’.”
 This first-hand critique of the two methods indicate that Shub’s dedication to journalistic cinematography was the catalyst for what documentary film classifies today, compilation film.